Eddie Vedder: Personal life

-Vedder was a close friend of the late Soundgarden and Audioslave frontman, Chris Cornell.
+Vedder was a close friend of Chris Cornell, the Soundgarden and Audioslave frontman.
 Aside from Vedder's Pearl Jam bandmates, Cornell was one of the first people Vedder met after moving to Seattle in 1990.
 The two were neighbors for a while and shared vocal duties in Temple of the Dog.
 In the 2009 book Grunge Is Dead: The Oral History of Seattle Rock Music, Soundgarden manager Susan Silver recalled that Cornell carried Vedder onstage on his shoulders at Pearl Jam's second show in Seattle (the band was known as Mookie Blaylock at the time): "Everyone was still reeling from [Andrew Wood]'s death...
 The band came on and Chris carried Eddie onto the stage – he was on his shoulders.
 It was one of those super powerful moments, where it was all a big healing for everybody.
 He came out as this guy who had all the credibility in the world – in terms of people in Seattle – and Malfunkshun and Mother Love Bone were loved bands.
 Andy was such an endearing personality.
 It was a hard thing to do – to show up after people die.
 And Chris bringing Eddie out, and pointing at him, as much Pearl Jam lead guitarist Mike McCready recalled that Cornell had helped welcome the "'super, super shy'" Vedder to Seattle: "He was like, 'Hey, welcome to Seattle.
 I love Jeff [Ament] and Stone [Gossard].
 I give you my blessing".
 From then on [Vedder] was more relaxed.
 It was one of the coolest things I saw Chris do'".
 In a 2009 interview with Uncut magazine, Vedder stated that Cornell is "the best singer that we've got on the planet".
 About the impact that Cornell had in his life, Vedder told a crowd in Alpine Valley before performing "Hunger Strike" with him in September 2011; "I had no idea how he would affect my life and my views on music and my views on friendship and what a big impact he would have.
 These guys [the other members of Pearl Jam] know him much longer than me and his impact is profound".
 The friendship between Vedder and Cornell is featured in the 2011 documentary Pearl Jam Twenty.
 During his solo concert in London on June 6, 2017, Vedder talked for the first time about Cornell since his death on May 18, 2017, saying that "he wasn't just a friend, he was someone I looked up to like my older brother" and "I will live with those memories in my heart and I will love him forever".